oddcamp/frontend-manual/README.md

 ### Using ID's

-Even though ID attribute was primarily designed as accessibility feature for fragmenting document, but the requirement for uniqueness, specificity, componentization are the actual reasons why ID's in CSS should be avoided by any means.
+Even though ID attribute was primarily designed as an accessibility feature for fragmenting document, but the requirement for uniqueness, specificity, componentization are the actual reasons why ID's in CSS should be avoided by any means.

 ### Componentization